ai-cfia/ailab-datastore/doc/datastore.md

 ## Database Architecture

-  #### Needs:
+### Needs

 - A User must be able to take a picture on the app and it must be saved in the blob Storage.

 - A User can upload a batch on pictures.

 - A User can classify a picture with a selected pipeline which returns an inference that needs to be saved.

 - A User can verify an inference by confirming the positive result, select the right seed from the topN result set (technically it shouldn't be the first one) or select a seed that isn't part of the topN.

 - The application needs to save a list of known seeds.

 - The application needs to save a list of all the Machine Learning versions.

 ``` mermaid